Tataarujin/musescore-downloader/README.md

 There is an article on their website: [Score download becomes a part of the Pro subscription](https://musescore.com/groups/improving-musescore-com/discuss/5044610)

+And then there's another thing that is absolutely NOT acceptable: threatening the original author of this software, @Xmader, by a head of strategy of Muse Group, to report him to Chinese authorities and to help them physically extract @Xmader and deport him to China.
+All for using Musescore's already available API and being critical of CCP.

+My personal request: boycott Muse Group in any way possible.

 ## Installation

 ### CLI Usage